GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 The employed #acr("DoA") encoding presented in @sec:ssl:multi_source:method:doa_repr presents several advantages.
 Namely, thanks to its flexibility, it allows for representing an arbitrary number of sources.
-Also, it enables to formulate the multi-source #acr("SSL") problem as a simple regression task.
+Also, it enables the formulation of the multi-source #acr("SSL") problem as a simple regression task.
 However, to extract of set of actual #acr("DoA") values, one has to explicitly process the obtained spatial spectra.
 //TODO
 //#gaet[Do we have to, once more, cite the Odobez paper here ?]#xavi[Nope]